 Amelia mentioned she hasn’t worn her old red dress in years.
 A possible reference to “Requiem For A Dream.”
 Darren Aronofsky’s “The Fountain” came out the same year as Babel.

 Cons: Cinematography suffers from a terrible case of Shaky Cam.
 I hate it when a cameraman never keeps the camera still.

 If you’re not used to international films, this one contains subtitles in Spanish, Japanese, Arabic & Japanese Sign Language.
 It might not be your cup of tea.
 You’ll probably get annoyed when you look at the words.
 For me personally, I got used to the subtitles.
 I legitimately understand what’s going on whether somebody uses facial expressions or his/her actions elevate the plot forward.
 I’ll let this flaw slide.

 The Final Verdict: A-

 From my point of view, Babel is an underrated yet misunderstood international epic drama thriller that’ll keep you entertained from start to finish if you have the patience to endure subtitles in a two hour plus duration.
+The short version, it’s a win win.
 Some of the stuff I’ve listed in the positive section, indicates why Babel is one of Alejandro González Iñárritu’s best films next to “21 Grams,” “Birdman” & “The Revenant.”
-If you haven’t seen Babel, it’s a must see film.
+If you haven’t seen Babel, it’s a must-see film.